Music of Spain: 18th to 19th centuries

-Although symphonic music was never too important in Spain, chamber, solo instrumental (mainly guitar and piano) vocal and opera (both traditional opera, and the Spanish version of the singspiel) music was written by local composers.
 Zarzuela, a native form of opera that includes spoken dialogue, is a secular musical genre which developed in the mid-17th century, flourishing most importantly in the century after 1850.
 Francisco Asenjo Barbieri was a key figure in the development of the romantic zarzuela; whilst later composers such as Ruperto Chapí, Federico Chueca and Tomás Bretón brought the genre to its late 19th-century apogee.
 Leading 20th-century zarzuela composers included Pablo Sorozábal and Federico Moreno Torroba.
 Due to the genre's popularity, many 19th-century composers wrote in the style.

 Fernando Sor, Dionisio Aguado, Francisco Tárrega and Miguel Llobet are known as composers of guitar music.
 Fine literature for violin was created by Pablo Sarasate and Jesús de Monasterio.

 Musical creativity mainly moved into areas of popular music until the nationalist revival of the late Romantic era.
 Spanish composers of this period included Felipe Pedrell, Isaac Albéniz, Enrique Granados, Joaquín Turina, Manuel de Falla, Jesús Guridi, Ernesto Halffter, Federico Mompou, Salvador Bacarisse, and Joaquín Rodrigo.

 20th century

 By the early 20th century, Spanish music was largely divorced from the intellectual sphere, an ongoing trend since the 18th century, and thus the literary movements of the period largely lacked overlap with musicians.
 However, the two spheres had begun to collaborate again by the beginning of the Spanish Civil War.

 Opera in Spain struggled in the 20th century, with many theatres closing, including the Teatro Real.
-However, orchestral music gained more opportunities, with the establishment of the Orquesta Sinfónica de Madrid, the Orquesta Filarmonica de Madrid, and the Barcelona Symphony Orchestra in the 1900s and 1910s.
+However, orchestral music gained more opportunities, with the establishment of the Orquesta Sinfónica de Madrid, the Sociedad Filarmónica de Madrid, and the Barcelona Symphony Orchestra in the 1900s and 1910s.
 Choral music saw a similar boost, with the establishment of permanent choirs across the country, and chamber music secured a place in the country with a number of quartets.
 The Madrid and Barcelona conservatories were "lively centers of musical life".

+Franco era

-During the 1940s, Spanish music was shaped by the aftermath of the Civil War and Francisco Franco's dictatorship.
-Traditional genres like flamenco and classical music continued to thrive, albeit under strict censorship.
-Popular music forms such as zarzuela and pasodoble celebrated Spanish identity.
+During the 1940s and 1950s, Spanish music was shaped by the aftermath of the Civil War and Francisco Franco's dictatorship.
+The regime used censorship as a tool to control cultural expression, with the Falangist Vice-Secretariat of Popular Education banning the broadcasting of "so-called black music, swing dances, or any other kind of compositions whose lyrics are in a foreign language".

+Traditional genres like flamenco and classical music continued under the regime, though flamenco was at times restricted from public display.
+Popular music forms such as zarzuela and pasodoble remained prominent during this period.
+The regime's musical censorship was controlled by two agencies: the Directorate General of Popular Culture and the Directorate General of Radio and Television, which operated between 1960 and 1977 and classified approximately 4,000 songs as unfit for broadcast.